-The short answer is it depends.
+It depends.
 If your company offers access to a comprehensive group dental insurance policy, it may be worth it.
 Make sure dental implants aren't excluded before you start paying for monthly premiums.
-You should also ask about the plan’s limits and any exclusions for pre-existing conditions.
+You also should ask about the plan’s limits and any exclusions for pre-existing conditions.

-How We Chose the Dental Implant Insurance Companies
+How We Chose the Best Dental Insurance Plans for Implants